AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

 On the dashboard, click the **[!UICONTROL Reports]** tab to track subscriptions: changes in subscription levels, total number of subscribers, etc. You can archive reports and look at histories from this tab.

-## Add and delete subscribers {#adding-and-deleting-subscribers}
+## Adding and deleting subscribers {#adding-and-deleting-subscribers}

 From the **[!UICONTROL Subscriptions]** tab of an information service click **[!UICONTROL Add]** to add subscribers.
 You can also right-click the list of subscribers and select **[!UICONTROL Add]**.
 Select the folder in which the profiles to be subscribed are stored, and then select the profiles to subscribe and click **[!UICONTROL OK]** to validate.

 To delete subscribers, select them and click **[!UICONTROL Delete]**.
 You can also right-click the subscriber list and select **[!UICONTROL Delete]**.

-In both cases, you can send a confirmation message to the users concerned if a delivery template for unsubscriptions has been attached to the service (see [Create an information service](#creating-an-information-service)).
+In both cases, you can send a confirmation message to the users concerned if a delivery template for unsubscriptions has been attached to the service (see [Creating an information service](#creating-an-information-service)).
 A warning lets you validate or not validate this delivery:

 ![](assets/s_ncs_user_services_update.png)

 See [Subscription and unsubscription mechanisms](#subscription-and-unsubscription-mechanisms).

-## Send messages to the subscribers of a service {#delivering-to-the-subscribers-of-a-service}
+## Delivering to the subscribers of a service {#delivering-to-the-subscribers-of-a-service}

 To deliver to the subscribers of an information service, you can target the subscribers to the information service concerned, as in the following example: